Bob-Harper/nms_dynamic_suit_voice/README.md

 ## Future Plans (Version 2 Goals)
 - Context-aware lines (react to in-game events with tailored responses).
+- Persistent memory, keeping track of events that have taken place
-- Expanded voice profiles and personalities.
+- Expanded voice profiles and personalities with on-the-fly choosing/updating.
 - User Adjustable creativity and tone parameters.
-- setup script to help with configuring the .env paramaters and filepaths
-- voice embeddings to clone your voice (or your kid's voices.
-Use voice cloning technology responsibly.
-Don't be evil.)

 ## License